salesforcecli/plugin-user/messages/password.generate.md

 # flags.length.summary

-Number of characters in the generated password; valid values are between 8 and 100.
+Number of characters in the generated password; valid values are between 20 and 100.
+Default value is 20.

 # flags.complexity.summary